g-leech/argmin-gravitas/_posts/2020-5-27-ignorance.markdown

 OK, say you go off and do that.
 You're not happy with your understanding: you can feel the aching gap in your knowledge of say linear algebra - that your looking at all those matrices _<a href="{{yan}}">actively concealed</a>_ something important - but you figure it's enough for now.

 It takes a month or six.
 Can you do new things now?
 No: you have to learn how to actually implement things.
 Brilliant people have built <a href="{{t}}">easy tools</a> for you, so you learn one of those and reimplement some big papers.
+This is [harder than it sounds](http://theorangeduck.com/page/reproduce-their-results), and you actually don't manage to reproduce half of the results.
+You add 3d6 unease and self-doubt.

 That takes a month or two.
 Can you do new things now?
 No: you need a good idea.
 Where do you get those?
-Related Work, I guess.
+'Related Work', I guess.
 You go read.
 Later, your mouldering bones are discovered at your desk, with 200 tabs open and the Colab Disconnected modal still burning on your screen.

 <br>

+So much of the foundations I do not understand, and it would take a lifetime to fully understand them (and by then I'd have forgotten the first bits).
 With such a burden, how does anyone do new work?
 Well, by not doing any such thing.

 * you have to just start